30 September Movement: Events in Central Java

 Following the 7 am radio broadcast on RRI, troops from the Diponegoro Division in Central Java took control of five of the seven battalions and other units in the name of the 30 September movement.
 The PKI mayor of Solo, Utomo Ramelan, issued a statement in support of the movement.
 Rebel troops in Yogyakarta, led by Major Muljono, kidnapped and later killed Col. Katamso and his chief of staff Lt.
 Col. Sugiyono.
 However, once news of the movement's failure in Jakarta became known, most of its followers in Central Java gave themselves up.
-On 5 October, both Katamso and Sugiyono, the commander and executive officer of the 72nd Military Area at the time of their murders, were also posthumously named Heroes of the Revolution.
+On 5 October, both Katamso and Sugiyono, the commander and executive officer of the 72nd Military Area at the time of their murders, were also posthumously named Heroes of the Revolution by Sukarno, also in his capacity of Commander of KOTI.

 Aftermath

 Anti-communist purge

 Suharto and his associates immediately blamed the PKI as masterminds of the 30 September Movement.
 With the support of the Army, and fueled by horrific tales of the alleged torture and mutilation of the generals at Lubang Buaya, anti-PKI demonstrations and then violence soon broke out.
 Violent mass action started in Aceh, then shifted to Central and East Java.
 Suharto then sent the RPKAD paratroops under Col. Sarwo Edhie to Central Java.
 When they arrived in Semarang, locals burned the PKI headquarters to the ground.
 The army swept through the countryside and were aided by locals in killing suspected communists.
 In East Java, members of Ansor Youth Movement, the youth wing of the Nahdlatul Ulama went on a killing frenzy, and the slaughter later spread to Bali.
 Figures given for the number of people killed across Indonesia vary from 78,000 to one million.
-Among the dead was Aidit, who was captured by the Army on 25 November and summarily executed shortly after.
+Among the dead was Aidit, who was captured by the Army on 21 November and summarily executed shortly after.
 Recently released records from the United States Department of State indicate that the U.S. embassy in Jakarta tracked the killings of these leftists, and that U.S. officials "actively supported" the efforts of the Indonesian Army to quell the labor movement.

 Several hundred or thousand Indonesian leftists travelling abroad were unable to return to their homeland.
 Djawoto, the ambassador to China, refused to be recalled and spent the rest of his life outside of Indonesia.
 Some of these exiles, writers by trade, continued writing.
 This Indonesian exile literature was full of hatred for the new government and written simply, for general consumption, but necessarily published internationally.

 Commemoration

-Immediately following Suharto's appointment as President in 1967, October 1st was decreed as Pancasila Sanctity Day (Hari Kesaktian Pancasila).
+Immediately following Suharto's appointment as President in 1967, 1 October was decreed as Pancasila Sanctity Day (Hari Kesaktian Pancasila).
 The government's official narrative is that the day is commemorated to celebrate the triumph of Pancasila over all ideologies, especially "Communism/Marxism-Leninism" (sic; official terminology).
-It is still commemorated until present day.
+It is still commemorated to this day.